MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Add-MailboxPermission.md

 ```

 ### -Owner
-!!!
-Exchange Server 2010, Exchange Server 2013

-The Owner parameter specifies the owner of the mailbox object.

-!!!
-Exchange Server 2016, Exchange Online

 The Owner parameter specifies the owner of the mailbox object.
 The default mailbox owner is NT AUTHORITY\\SELF.

 The owner that you specify for this parameter must be a user or security group (a security principal that can have permissions assigned).
 You can use any value that uniquely identifies the owner.
 For example: